matplotlib/mpl-altair/_posts/altair-to-mpl-scatter-part2.md

 ![png](pics/altair-to-mpl-scatter-part2_2.png)

 ## mpl-altair
-At the time of writing, mpl-altair doesn't support bar charts.
+At the time of writing, mpl-altair doesn't support scatter plots with categorical colors.

-If mpl-altair supported bar charts, this is how an Altair chart would get rendered in mpl-altair:
+If mpl-altair supported categorical colors with scatter plots, this is how an Altair chart would get rendered in mpl-altair:
 ```python
 import altair as alt
 import matplotlib.pyplot as plt